Trynera/Flowing-Ray-Tracing-Engine/README.md

 # FREe (**F**lowing **R**ay Tracing **E**ngin**e**)
-A Ray Tracer written with C++ and OpenGL
+A Ray Tracer written with C++ and Vulkan

 This is something I am writting for fun!
-I want to eventually use this to make games or potentially even modify other games to use it instead?
+I want to eventually use this to make games.

+I'm currently prototyping with OpenGL and got following features working:

 - [x] Global Illumnination
 - [x] Ray-Triangle intersection